GirlKat17/KATRAM975_BCL2302_GrOwen_Katlego_Ramoroa_DWA18FinalCapstone/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
 3. Install dependencies by running `npm install`.
-4. Create a Supabase account and set up a new project.
-5. Configure Supabase credentials in the `Login.js` file.
-6. Start the development server by running `npm start`.
+4. Start the development server by running `npm start`.
-7. Open your browser and navigate to `http://localhost:3000` to view the application.
+5. Open your browser and navigate to `http://localhost:3000` to view the application.

 ## Usage 📝